 Are you confused about the difference between fixed and variable rate mortgages?
 Don't worry.
 You're not alone.

 But, before you decide, it's important to make sure you truly understand the difference between the two.
-Here are a couple key points that help explain the difference:
+Here are a couple key points that can help explain the difference:

 Fixed rate mortgages